Ann Demeulemeester: Early life

 Ann Verhelst was born in Waregem in 1959 to Albert and Monique Verhelst-Pappijn, and later lived in the city of Antwerp.
 The reason why she made the decision to change her real name "Verhelst" to "Demeulemeester" remains unknown.
 Initially, Verhelst showed no interest in fashion.
 She attended art school for three years, where she discovered her fascination with people and portraiture, which led her to begin thinking about clothing design.
 From this, she went on to study fashion design at the Royal Academy of Fine Arts in Antwerp from 1978 to 1981.
 In 1986, Verhelst, along with fellow graduates from the Antwerp Royal Academy, decided to showcase her collection in London.
 Though, as she was pregnant at the time and unable to make the trip to London, she only displayed a selection of sunglasses.
+Demeulemeester's success was instant: Berneys ordered her entire collection on the spot.
 This group of Belgian designers would soon be known as the 'Antwerp Six', a radical and distinctive Belgian group of designers of the 1980s.
 This group of avant-garde designers are known for their deconstructivist styles of creating untraditional clothing lines.
 Other notables from the group include Dries van Noten and Walter Van Beirendonck.